Cibor/Drop/README.md

 - level system, now you can play endlessly with rising difficulty
 - new weapons
 - new trap: flamethrower
-- now you can save you game progress and continue from it
 - refactor, bug fixed and quality of life features Also jar file was added
 ### UPD 2022-05-26